kotamichael/amazon-lightsail-server-configuration/README.md

 ## Getting Started (Setps 1 and 2)

 I began by creating a new server instance through Amazon Lightsail.
 I followed the instructions to SSH into my newly created server.
+Until specified, all the commands are issued from the browser console on the AWS site.

 ### Step 3